 Schuylkill Highlands Conservation Landscape

-From Valley Forge National Park to the historic City of Reading, the 929,057-acre Schuylkill Highlands Conservation Landscape in southeastern Pennsylvania is a region of special historical, natural, recreational, and economic importance.
+From Valley Forge National Historic Park to the historic City of Reading, and the surrounding six counties, the 1.2 million-acre Schuylkill Highlands Conservation Landscape in southeastern Pennsylvania is a region of special historical, natural, recreational, and economic importance.

 Berks, Bucks, Chester, Lebanon, Lancaster, Lehigh, and Montgomery counties are among the state’s most populated counties.
 They are also home to critical unprotected lands such as: